ON THE OLD TESTAMENT

 Spirit within the fabric of the universe, indwelling His creation to the

-become alive, so that when he cursed the universe, He simply removed
+alive; so when he cursed the universe, He simply removed

 Himself from the elements, and it became what we see today.
 Instead of it